Mike Pazik: Coaching and scouting career

 After his playing career, Pazik was a minor league coach and manager, including serving as the pitching coach for the Chicago White Sox from 1995 until 1998.
 He also served as a scout for Kansas City Royals during their 2015 World Series winning season.

-Personal
+Personal life

-Mike's daughter, Kristen Pazik, is a model who is married to Ukrainian former football player turned manager Andriy Shevchenko.
+Mike's daughter, Kristen Pazik, is a model who is married to Ukrainian former soccer player turned manager Andriy Shevchenko.